 if you have a backyard hobby flock in suburbia, you might want to check your local laws first, including any Homeowner Association laws.
 Many areas don’t allow roosters because of their crow.

-So what, exactly, are roosters good for?
+So do you need a rooster?
 And why should every homesteader have a rooster (or two!) with their flock?
 Let’s find out….

 Homesteading is ultimately about sustainability, and there’s nothing more common in sustainability than the chicken.
 They can very much take care of themselves in many ways, however, what about chicks?